uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.8 =
+* Add missing database migration for new option added in last version.

 = 2.8.7 =
 * Allow CAS servers to link to WordPress accounts via username instead of email (less secure, but supports more uncommon server configurations).
 Props @mrn55 for the suggestion!
 * Clarify that new local WordPress users get emailed an activation link, not a password.